This is the multi-page printable view of this section. Click here to print.

 Endor Labs scores are categorized into:

 • Security: Indicates the number of security-related issues a package may have such as known vulnerabilities, following security best practices when developing code, and the results of static code analysis.
-Packages with lower security scores can be expected to have a large number of security-related issues when compared with packages with higher scores.
+Packages with lower security scores can be expected to have many security-related issues when compared with packages with higher scores.
 See the factors affecting the security score for more details.

 • Activity: Indicates the level of development activity for a package as observed through the source code management system.
 Packages with higher activity scores will be more active and presumably better maintained when compared to packages with a lower activity score.
 See the factors affecting the activity score for more details.